arkthekid/threads/README.md

 ## Features

-### Authentication
-Authentication using Clerk for email, password, and social logins (Google and GitHub) with a comprehensive profile management system.
+#### Authentication: using Clerk for email, password, and social logins (Google and GitHub) with a comprehensive profile management system.

 ### Visually Appealing Home Page
 A visually appealing home page showcasing the latest threads for an engaging user experience.